Mallick17/AWS-CCP/README.md

 - AWS Snowball is equipped with built-in computing capabilities, allowing users to perform data processing tasks locally before transferring the data to AWS.
 This feature is particularly useful for situations where data needs to be pre-processed or filtered to meet specific requirements or to reduce the volume of data that needs to be transferred over the network.
 The local processing capabilities ensure that only the necessary data is uploaded to the cloud, optimizing transfer times and costs.
 - AWS Snowball provides a secure and efficient way to transfer large amounts of data into and out of the AWS Cloud.
 It addresses challenges associated with high network costs, long transfer times, and security concerns.
 By using Snowball, customers can significantly reduce the time and expense involved in moving large datasets by physically shipping the data on Snowball devices, which are designed to be secure and durable.
 The devices use encryption and other security measures to protect data during transit, making them a reliable choice for sensitive or regulated data.

+---

+# AWS Security Hub
+### AWS Systems Manager(SSM)
+- AWS Systems Manage gives you visibility and control of your infrastructure on AWS.
+This service allows you to group your resources according to applications, view operational data for monitoring and troubleshooting, and take action on your groups of resources.
+AWS Systems Manager simplifies resource and application management, shortens the time to detect and resolve operational problems, and makes it easy to operate and manage your infrastructure securely at scale.
+It provides a unified user interface so you can view operational data from multiple AWS services and allows you to automate operational tasks across your AWS resources.
+- AWS Systems Manager allows you to view and control your AWS resources.
+It helps to identify and resolve operational issues quickly across multiple AWS resources, thereby simplifying operational tasks and reducing the time it takes to resolve them.
+With AWS Systems Manager, you can group resources, like Amazon EC2 instances or Amazon S3 buckets, by application, view operational data for monitoring and troubleshooting, and take action on your groups of resources.
+AWS Systems Manager helps you to maintain security and compliance by scanning your instances against your patch, configuration, and custom policies.

+### Amazon Inspector
+- Amazon Inspector is a security assessment service that helps improve the security and compliance of applications deployed on AWS.
+It does so by assessing applications for vulnerabilities or deviations from best practices.
+- Amazon Inspector is an automated security assessment service that helps improve the security and compliance of applications deployed on AWS.
+It automatically assesses applications for exposure, vulnerabilities, and deviations from best practices.
+After performing an assessment, Amazon Inspector produces a detailed list of security findings prioritized by level of severity.
+It can continuously monitor the company's EC2 instances, and it will be a perfect fit for the needs.
+The Inspector agent that runs on the EC2 instances collects behavior-based data, which can help identify when and where you might have software vulnerabilities or unintended network exposures.

+### AWS Shield
+- AWS Shield is a managed Distributed Denial of Service (DDoS) protection service that safeguards applications running on AWS.
+AWS Shield provides robust security measures.

+### AWS Config
+- AWS Config provides a detailed view of the resources associated with your AWS account, including how they are configured, how they are related to one another, and how the configurations and their relationships have changed over time.
+- AWS Config enables you to assess, audit, and evaluate the configurations of your AWS resources.
+It can be used to monitor and record compliance.

+---

 # Cloud Concepts
 ## Total Cost of Ownership (TCO) analysis when considering a migration to AWS Cloud
 - The cost of training staff on AWS Cloud services
   - When calculating the TCO for a migration to AWS, it's important to consider the cost of training staff on AWS Cloud services.
 This ensures that the team can effectively manage and operate within the AWS ecosystem, using its full potential to achieve operational efficiency and cost savings.
 Training can lead to better resource management, improved security posture, and optimal application performance, all of which contribute to a more accurate TCO calculation.
 - Estimated operational costs for maintaining on-premises servers
   - Operational costs for maintaining on-premises servers should be a core component of TCO analysis.
 These costs include not only direct expenses such as power, cooling, and maintenance staff but also indirect costs like system administration, network management, and software licenses.
 When considering AWS Cloud, it's crucial to compare these ongoing costs to the variable, consumption-based pricing of AWS services to determine potential savings.

+## Cloud Design Principle of Loose Coupling (AWS Well-Architected Framework)
+- _Components interacting through middleware interfaces encapsulate functionality, enabling the components to evolve independently without causing disruptions in the overall system.
+This approach adheres to the principle of loose coupling, which minimizes dependencies between components.
+Middleware provides a standard method for communication, enhancing system flexibility, scalability, and maintainability.
+By decoupling components, changes, updates, or replacements of individual parts can be done seamlessly, leading to a more resilient architecture.
+This design is particularly beneficial in cloud environments where scalability and rapid iteration are critical._

+## Security Best Practices
+- Use AWS Organizations Service Control Policies (SCPs) to enforce mandatory access key rotation every 90 days.
+  - Service Control Policy (SCPs) is a feature of AWS Organizations that allows administrators to define specific permissions for accounts under their management.
+SCPs enable central governance and restriction of services and actions across multiple AWS accounts.
+They act as a guardrail, ensuring accounts operate within defined parameters and can be used to enforce compliance, security practices, and cost controls by either whitelisting or blacklisting specific AWS service actions.
+  - An SCP that mandates the rotation of IAM user access keys every 90 days can be applied across all accounts in the organization, ensuring compliance.
+With this policy in place, IAM users will be unable to perform AWS actions with keys older than 90 days, prompting them to rotate their keys.
+This method offers a proactive and enforced approach to maintain security best practices.